 There was plenty of early action surrounding Arlen and Renna's fight against the demons, which gave way partway through to tensions between Krasians, who hold a huge swathe of the Greenlands at this point, and the Greenlanders who wish to expel them and reclaim their independence.

 The final part of The Daylight War focused once again on the fight against the demons.
 There is plenty of action in this novel, but Peter V Brett's novels always strike a balance between fighting and romance.
 I love fantasy romance, and I couldn't get enough of this novel.

 Thank you so much for reading my review of The Daylight War by Peter V Brett.
 I'll be back on Monday.
 In the meantime, the comments section is open.

-If you’ve enjoyed this review, you might be interested in reading my article about how old sins cast long shadows in the fantasy fiction of David Gemmell here.
-Or you might like to take a look at my review of The Dark is Rising by Susan Cooper here.
+If you’ve enjoyed this review, you might be interested reading in my article about how old sins cast long shadows in the fantasy fiction of David Gemmell.

-If you fancy something different, you might like to take a chance on my review of Wide Sargasso Sea by Jean Rhys here.
+If you fancy something different, you might like to take a chance on my review of Wide Sargasso Sea by Jean Rhys.